 The community of Hornepayne is 97 km (58 mi) north of White River on Highway 631 and is situated in the heart of the Boreal Forest.
 The lakes and forest surrounding this railway and lumber community make it a haven for sportfishing and hunting.
 In winter, snowmobile miles of groomed trails or cross country ski through peaceful snow-covered forests.

 Local amenities include a service station, convenience store, and accommodations.

-Travelers can board the VIA passenger train which travels through our community on its coast to coast trek.
+Travellers can board the VIA passenger train which travels through our community on its coast-to-coast trek.
 Our municipal airport has a paved runway, 3,500 feet in length, which is used for both private/charter aircraft and medivac services.